Kansas apologizes for risque Snoop Dogg show at hoops event

 The school even promoted his appearance with a social media video of Hall of Fame coach Bill Self wearing a gaudy chain and Adidas shirt — the focus of the NCAA inquiry has been on the apparel company's dealings with recruits, including whether officials paid them to steer them to its schools.

-Wearing a No. 20 jersey with ''Snoop'' on the back, the artist performed for about 35 minutes to a full house that included the men's and women's basketball teams.
-But he wound up singing unedited versions of several hits, such as ''Gin and Juice'' and ''Drop It Like It's Hot,'' as pole dancers performed fake $100 bills featuring the rapper's face were shot over players and recruits.
+Wearing a No. 20 jersey with "Snoop" on the back, the artist performed for about 35 minutes to a full house that included the men's and women's basketball teams.
+But he wound up singing unedited versions of several hits, such as "Gin and Juice" and "Drop It Like It's Hot," as pole dancers performed and fake $100 bills featuring the rapper's face were shot over players and recruits.

 Especially given the controversy already surrounding the tradition-rich program.

-The school received a notice from the NCAA late last month alleging three severe violations tied to recruiting, a responsibility charge leveled against Self himself, and cites a lack of institutional control within the program.
+The school received a notice from the NCAA late last month alleging three severe violations tied to recruiting and a responsibility charge leveled against Self.
+Also cited is a lack of institutional control within the program.

-The document does not go into detail about what Kansas is accused of doing, its program was among the most prominent in an NCAA inquiry into a pay-for-play scheme that began with an FBI investigation into apparel company Adidas.
+The document does not detail what Kansas is accused of doing.
+The program is among the most prominent in an NCAA inquiry into a pay-for-play scheme that began with an FBI investigation into the apparel company Adidas.

 A former employee for the company later testified that he made payments to the family of one Kansas recruit and the guardian of a current player, and text messages presented in court revealed a close relationship between Self and the Adidas employee.

-The school has said it will appeal and ''strongly disagrees with the assertion that it ''lacks institutional control.''
+The school has said it will appeal and "strongly disagrees" with the assertion it lacks institutional control.

-A hearing will be scheduled and Kansas will be allowed to present its case.
-The NCAA will then issue its ruling, often within several months, and the school retains the right to appeal.
+Kansas will be allowed to present its case at a hearing.
+The NCAA will then rule, often within several months, and the school has the right to appeal.

 North Carolina State also has received a notice of allegations.
 Arizona, Auburn, Creighton, Louisville, LSU and Southern California are among those under the NCAA microscope.